vasilakisfil/Introspected-REST/README.md

 ### 10.5.
 Limitations
 Although we have managed to apply Introspective REST to HTTP, a protocol that has been influenced by Roy's REST model (and vice verca) this adaptation comes to a cost: we need to "diversify" from some details of RFCs and specifications we use.
-Fortunately this diversification is not much.
+Fortunately this diversification is that big.

 First, according to [RFC 6831](https://tools.ietf.org/html/rfc6838) any Media Type parameters must be very well defined beforehand: